SS Nazi Uniform Shame of Piers Morgan - Guido Fawkes

 Piers Morgan, who condemned Justin Trudeau and said he should resign for blacking up his face when he was a student, is pictured here wearing the uniform of the Nazi SS.
 The SS were the Nazi Party’s military wing – ultra-loyal to Hitler, the members of the Waffen-SS were involved in numerous atrocities.
-At the post-war Nuremberg Trials, the Waffen-SS was judged to be a criminal organisation with direct involvement in numerous war crimes and crimes against humanity.
+At the post-war Nuremberg Trials the Waffen-SS was judged to be a criminal organisation with direct involvement in numerous war crimes and crimes against humanity.
 The SS ran the Nazi concentration camps responsible for the killing of millions.

 The picture – obtained exclusively by Guido – was taken at a party in East Sussex where, according to Guido’s source, Piers was goose-stepping around and giving “Heil Hitler” salutes.
 The wearing of Nazi uniforms in itself is a crime in many countries that were the victims of Nazi occupation…